cpske/ISP/web/index.md

 The HTTP exercises require the use of netcat or ncat.

 * netcat (nc) is included with Linux and Mac OSX, or add it as a package.
-  - for Windows, download netcat from http://netcat.sourceforge.net/
+  - Windows users: use ncat instead.
 * ncat is a newer reimplementation of netcat that supports TLS/SSL.
 It uses the same syntax as netcat, with a few newer options.
   - https://nmap.org/ncat/
   - written by the author of the well-known `nmap` port scanner
 * [netcat command summary](netcat_summary_sans.pdf) from SANS Institute

-Test that it is working.
+Test that netcat/ncat is working.
 In a terminal (shell) window enter:
 ```
 netcat -v -l -p 8000